Shopify/restyle/documentation/docs/fundamentals/restyle-functions.md

 ---
-id: predefined-restyle-functions
+id: restyle-functions
-title: Predefined Restyle functions
+title: Restyle functions
 ---

+Restyle functions are the bread and butter of Restyle.
+They specify how props should be mapped to values in a resulting style object, that can then be passed down to a React Native component.
+The props support responsive values and can be mapped to values in your theme.

+## Predefined Restyle functions

 The Restyle library comes with a number of predefined Restyle functions for your convenience.
 Properties within brackets are aliases / shorthands for the preceding prop name.